NEONScience/NEON-Data-Skills/tutorials/Python/AOP/General/aop-data-management/aop-data-management-releases.md

 A NEON Data Release is a fixed set of data that does not change over time.
 Each data product in a Release is associated with a unique Digital Object Identifier (DOI) that can be used for data citation.
 Because the data in a Release do not change, analyses performed on those data are traceable and reproducible.

 NEON data are initially published under a Provisional status, meaning that data may be updated on an as-needed basis, without guarantee of reproducibility.
 Publishing Provisional data allows NEON to publish data rapidly while retaining the ability to make corrections or additions as the need is identified.
+Most of the time, unless issues are discovered in the Provisional data, the Provisional data will become Released - so Provisional data are still valid to use.
+If any issues are identified, they will be included in the data product issue logs.

 For more details about NEON Data Releases, see the <a href="https://www.neonscience.org/resources/learning-hub/tutorials/release-provisional-tutorial" target="_blank">Understanding Releases and Provisional Data</a> tutorial and the <a href="https://www.neonscience.org/data-samples/data-management/data-revisions-releases" target="_blank">Data Product Revisions and Releases</a> web page.